Overview

 admin SDK: privileged environments

-The admin SDK is designed to run on secure, privileged environments.
+The admin SDK is designed to run on secure environments as it relies on privileged service accounts.

-The admin SDK authenticates itself against Google servers by using a privileged account called a service account.
-Service accounts are automatically created by Google, scoped to a Firebase project and have specific entitlements.
-The admin SDK skips user-centric authentication and is not subject to security rules (which are designed to control untrusted requests).
+The admin SDK authenticates itself against Google servers using a privileged account called a service account.
+Service accounts are managed by Google, scoped to a Firebase project and have specific entitlements.
+Such accounts are not subject to security rules and are already authenticated.

 npm i firebase-admin